Corokia cotoneaster: Identifications

 Corokia cotoneaster is a highly branched shrub with a strongly divaricating habit with rough dark-coloured bark, usually growing to about 3 m in height.
-Common variable shrubs with thin gray zig-zag twigs that contain small white clusters underneath with dented or rounded edges and on flat, black petioles.
+Common variable shrubs with thin gray "zig-zag" twigs that contain small white clusters underneath with dented or rounded edges and on flat, black petioles.
 Yellow flowers, star-shaped and red fruits.
-The leaves are variable, depending on altitude and to the degree of exposure to wind, and are obvo-cuneate to obovate-oblong, 2–15 cm long and 1–10 cm wide.
+The leaves are variable, depending on altitude and to the degree of exposure to wind, and are obvo-cuneate to obovate-oblong in shape, 2–15 cm long and 1–10 cm wide.
 The leaves of juveniles are long and spathulate with 3 lobes.
 Flowers are borne in leaf axils or terminally in groups of 2 to 4 flowers with bright yellow petals.
 The main flowering season is December to January.